Fall 2022 Group Offerings

 Students of Color Processing Group

-Grief and Loss Processing Group
+Grief Support Group

 Anxiety Management Workshops

-Stress is a normal part of everyday life: many people get nervous before a big presentation or test, or in unfamiliar social situations.
+- Stress is a normal part of everyday life: many people get nervous before a big presentation or test, or in unfamiliar social situations.
 Join the Anxiety Management Workshops to learn concrete strategies to cope with and manage anxiety.
 Our Anxiety Management Workshops will meet via Zoom.
 These workshops are focused on concrete skill-building, are FREE and open to all students, and no preregistration is necessary.
 For more information and the schedule, visit Anxiety Management Workshops.